Top 10 Common 3D Print Issues with Pictures & How to Solve

 1. Clogged or Partially Blocked Nozzle

-Over time, debris or degraded filament can accumulate in the nozzle, restricting filament flow.
+Over time, debris or degraded filament can accumulate in the nozzle, restricting the flow of filament.
 This blockage can cause inconsistent extrusion or complete stoppage.

 2. Incorrect Filament Diameter Settings

-The printer will under-extrude if the slicer software is set to a different filament diameter than what you’re using (e.g., 2.85mm instead of 1.75mm).
-This is a common example of 3D Print Issues with Pictures that help users visually identify under-extrusion problems.
-Always verify that the filament diameter in your slicer matches the actual filament.
+The printer will under-extrude if the slicer software is set to a filament diameter different from the one you’re using (e.g., 2.85mm instead of 1.75mm).
+This is a typical example of 3D print issues, accompanied by pictures that help users visually identify under-extrusion problems.
+Always verify that the filament diameter in your slicer matches the actual diameter of the filament.

 3. Filament Slipping in the Drive Gear

-The extruder’s drive gear may not grip the filament properly due to wear, debris, or insufficient tension.
+The extruder’s drive gear may not grip the filament properly due to wear, debris, or insufficient tension on the filament.
 This slippage prevents the filament from feeding consistently, leading to under-extrusion.

 Fast Fixes to Improve Extrusion